 - Oil – 3 tsp

-- Trim the ends of the Murungakkai and cut each one into 2 or 3 pieces.
+- Trim the ends of the Murungakkai or drumstick and cut each one into 2 or 3 long pieces.

-- Heat a pan with 1- 2 cups of water.
-When it comes to a boil, add tamarind pieces, tamarind piece, turmeric powder, 2 pinch salt.
+- Heat a pan with 1 to 2 cups water.
+When it comes to a boil, add drumstick pieces, tamarind, turmeric powder, 2 pinch salt.

 - Let it cook over medium flame till the drumstick become soft.